spartantri/kringle2020/docs/achivements/A-Elf-Code/A-Elf-Code.md

 # The ELF Code
-This is a web game that has multiple levels with progressive complexioty and to solve requires coding the avatar movements in javascript.
+This is a web game that has multiple levels with progressive complexity and to solve requires coding the avatar movements in javascript.

 ![Access](A-Elf-Code-access.png)